 An actuary is a business professional who deals with the financial impact of risk and uncertainty.
 To be an Actuary, you’ll need a math degree.
-They examine the potential of an uncertain event to happen – such as an earthquake, hurricane, or other natural disaster – and assess the impact of financial losses.
-Actuaries must have a strong background in asset management, liability management, business knowledge, and analytical skills, as well as a deep understanding of the human behavior.
-Experienced Actuaries receive approximately 598 055 per annum.
+They examine the potential of an uncertain event to happen – such as an earthquake, hurricane, or any other natural disaster – and assess the impact of financial losses.
+Actuaries must have a strong background in asset management, liability management, business knowledge, and analytical skills, as well as a deep understanding of the human behaviour.
+Experienced Actuaries receive approximately 598,055 per annum.

 7. Management Consultant

 Management Consultants help organizations to improve their performance.
 They do this by primarily through the analysis of existing organizational problems and the development of plans for improvement.
-Depending on their level of expertise and the company involved, a management consultant can earn between R392,000 rand and 672,000 rand per annum.
+Depending on their level of expertise and the company involved, a management consultant can earn between R392,000 and R672,000 per annum.

 6. Petroleum Engineers

 Because petroleum engineering is a combination of innovation, exploration and expansion, it requires a lot of intelligence and training.
-This is why is takes long to study petroleum engineering at the university.
-This job is therefore one of the highest paying jobs in South Africa.
+This is why it takes longer to study petroleum engineering at the university.
+This job is, therefore, one of the highest paying jobs in South Africa.
 This career path demands tremendous dedication and commitment.
-The salary of a South African petroleum engineer is R572, 600 per year.
+The salary of a South African petroleum engineer is R572,600 per year.